Get to know the world's only ocean-going lizard

 Range: Endemic to Ecuador’s Galápagos Islands—Isabela, Fernandina, Española, Floreana, Santa Cruz & other islets; in coastal regions along the islands’ rocky shorelines

 Population: Unknown but estimated at 200,000-300,000

-How to spot them: Spiky dorsal scales; short, blunt snout; sooty black with mottled patches of gray, brown, or buff, except mating season when males turn shades of red, green, and blue (subspecies on Española remain colorful year-round); about 2.5 feet in length on average—big males can reach 5 feet.
+How to spot them: Spiky dorsal scales; short, blunt snout; sooty black with mottled patches of gray, brown, or buff (except on the southern islands of Española and Floreana, where breeding males acquire “Christmas” coloration of bright red splotches with green and sometimes blue legs); about 2.5 feet in length on average—big males can reach 5 feet.